js646/tinsecure/README.md

-# Tinsecure - Capture The Flag Web Application
+# Tinsecure 🔥 - Capture The Flag Web Application

 **Tinsecure** is a deliberately vulnerable web application designed for practicing web penetration testing techniques.
-It includes a tinder-like web frontend and an Express.js server, focusing on common web exploits.
+It includes a [Tinder](https://tinder.com)-like web frontend and an Express.js server, focusing on common web exploits.

-## ⚠️ Vulnerabilities included:
+## 🚨 Vulnerabilities included:

 <details>
-  <summary>Spoiler-Protection: Click to reveal vulnerabilities</summary>
+  <summary> ⚠️ Spoiler-Protection: Click to reveal vulnerabilities</summary>

 - **XSS in Chat Function**: JavaScript inputs are not sanitized, allowing cross-site scripting (XSS) attacks.
 - **Access to All User Profile Pictures**: By incrementing the number in the image URL, all profile pictures can be accessed.